nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 If you do use photographs of people that you have made and submit them to open source projects, you need to be able to prove that the person

 ###  How can I document "provenance"

-### Can you change licenses?
+Provenance is a word that describes the history of a work.
+Code that is shared under an open-source license and within the context of a git repository is more or less self-documenting.
+Images, however, especially digital-collage combining a number of resources are not clear-cut.

+Dealing with provenance

 ## License Types

 ### Major licenses for code
 This introduction cannot possibly explain the subtle differences between all of the different licenses for code, because there are dozens.
-At Quasar, our code is licensed under MIT, and .
+At Quasar, our code is licensed under MIT.
+If you skipped ahead and didn't read the earlier chapters,

 - [Github's License Helper](https://choosealicense.com/)
 - [The exhaustive list by the GNU Foundation](https://www.gnu.org/licenses/license-list.html)